sander/hierarchical-deterministic-keys/README.md

 To address challenges 5 and 6, this repository contains a freely accessible, unencumbered specification of **[Hierarchical Deterministic Keys](keys.md)**.
 This enables an EU Digital Identity Wallet deployment that distributes key management efficiently:

 ![A wallet architecture using Hierarchical Deterministic Keys associated with keys protected using a wallet secure cryptographic device, optionally using Asynchronous Remote Key Generation (ARKG).](media/deployment.svg)

-Please note that when ARKG is used, issuers have to store an additional secret key per user / holder.

 To illustrate and validate the specifications, this repository contains a **[Prototype worksheet](prototype.worksheet.sc)**.
 This is easiest to run in [Visual Studio Code](https://code.visualstudio.com) with [Scala (Metals)](https://marketplace.visualstudio.com/items?itemName=scalameta.metals).